 AI detection tools will be changing and becoming more effective.
 In the future, we expect:

-- better accuracy, with improved distinguishing between AI and human writing;
+- better accuracy, with improved distinguishing between AI and human writing: current tools still produce false positives, but next-generation models are being trained on larger and more diverse datasets;

-- improved analysis that will understand how much AI was used to write an essay;
+- improved analysis that will understand how much AI was used to write an essay: rather than a simple yes or no, future tools may show a breakdown of which sections were AI-assisted;

 Conclusion